qirh/ArtNavigator/README.md

 ## Known Bugs
  * The annotations on the map only display one entry even if there are multiple.
- * Doesn't display well on screen sizes that aren't iPhone 7
+ * Doesn't display well on screen sizes that aren't iPhone 7 or similar
  * Doesn't display well in landscape
- * Add space in App Name

 ## Features to add
 ### General